darkn3rd/oop-tut/python/README.md

 ## **Lessons**

-These are the current lessons devised thus far are the following
+These are the current lessons devised thus far are the following.

 ### **PART I: INTRODUCTION**